 With the right gear, you will be able to enjoy the beautiful scenery and make some great memories.
 Whether you’re hiking in Shenandoah National Park or checking out trails near Winston-Salem these tips will work for you.

-You can even use some of these items as everyday wear, or on a backpacking trip, too.
+You can even use some of these items as everyday wear, other outdoor adventure, or on a backpacking trip, too.
+You could even use this guide to figure out what to wear for these outdoor activities near Virginia Beach.

 Mark Joy is the founder of markjoyblogs.com, where he empowers people to find their outdoor passions.
 He strongly believes that getting outdoors – no matter what the activity – is good for the mind, body, and soul.